nighthawkcoders/spring-idea/README.md

 ![Deployable Jar file](assets/target.png)

-# How to deploy Spring on Raspberry Pi OS and Ubuntu, prompts are for Rapberry Pi OS, but commands and files should be the same for both
+# Deployment procedures for Spring on Raspberry Pi OS or Ubuntu,
+Background.
 Java is its own server.
 A Java program runs servlets, aka the Java-enabled web server.
 Servlets work on the server-side.
 Servlets are capable of handling complex requests obtained from web server.
 ![Visual of Web Service](https://github.com/nighthawkcoders/spring-idea/blob/master/assets/javaservlets.png)

+Prompts and Procedures.
+The prompts are using Raspberry Pi OS, the commands and configurations should work for Raspberry Pi OS and Ubuntu.

-First you need to install Java on your Raspberry Pi.
-The default as of this writing is OpenJDK 11.
+First you need to install Java on your OS.
+The default as of this writing is OpenJDK 11 for both Raspberry Pi OS and Ubuntu.

     pi@raspberrypi:~ $ sudo apt update; sudo apt upgrade pi@raspberrypi:~ $ sudo apt install default-jdk

+## Move JAR file to your deployment host.
+This procedure shows an option for JAR file from MacOS to Ubuntu on AWS

+   MacBook-Pro-2:~ sftp -i ~/.ssh/ec2spring.pem ubuntu@52.34.146.159
+    Connected to ubuntu@52.34.146.159.
+    sftp> put serving-web-content-0.0.1-SNAPSHOT.jar
+    Uploading serving-web-content-0.0.1-SNAPSHOT.jar to /home/ubuntu/serving-web-content-0.0.1-SNAPSHOT.jar
+    serving-web-content-0.0.1-SNAPSHOT.jar        100%   18MB   1.8MB/s   00:09

+## Java service configuration
-To run and start application automatically it will require a .service file that executes java.
+To run and start application automatically it will require a JAR file from previous step and a .service file that executes java.
 In this service file we are providing details the service: it should start after “network.target” has been started, ExecStart is the command that executes the service, currently this is running a JAR file.
 Create a 'service' file like the one below and place it in: /etc/systemd/system/<your_service_file>.service

     [Unit]
     Description=Java